The unitary symmetric monoidal model category of small C*-categories: Universal -categories

 \begin{prop} The category $\Cstarcatun$ has all small colimits. \end{prop}

-\proof Let $X:\mathcal I\to \Cstarcatun$ be a small diagram.
+\begin{proof} Let $X\colon \mathcal I\to \Cstarcatun$ be a small diagram.
 Let $\colim VX$ be the colimit of the diagram~$VX$, where $V$ is the forgetful functor to the category of small $*$-categories and $*$-functors.
-This exists by lemma~\ref{lemma:star-colims}.
-Now, by example \ref{ex:algebraic-relations} we only have to check~\eqref{norm_condition}, the boundedness of the supremum norm over all representations, in order for the enveloping $\Cstar$-category $\colim VX\to \mathrm{U}(\colim VX)$ to exist.
-It is then clear that this construction, together with the composite $*$-functors $X(i)\to \colim VX \to \mathrm{U}(\colim X)$, enjoys the universal property of $\colim X$ in~$\Cstarcatun$.
+This exists by Lemma~\ref{lemma:star-colims}.
+Now, by Example~\ref{ex:algebraic-relations} we only have to check~\eqref{norm_condition}, the boundedness of the supremum norm over all representations, in order for the enveloping $\Cstar$-category $\colim VX\to \mathrm{U}(\colim VX)$ to exist.
+It is then clear that this construction, together with the composite $*$-functors $X(i)\to \colim VX \to \mathrm{U}(\colim VX)$, enjoys the universal property of $\colim X$ in~$\Cstarcatun$.

-Let $\rho:\colim VX\to A$ be any $*$-functor to some $\Cstar$-category.
+Let $\rho\colon \colim VX\to A$ be any $*$-functor to some $\Cstar$-category.
 Let $f$ be an arrow of $\colim VX$.
-By construction (see the proof of lemma~\ref{lemma:star-colims}), $f$ is represented by some algebraic combination of arrows $f_k$ of the categories $X(i), i\in \obj \mathcal I$, where, as before, ``algebraic'' means that only finite linear combinations, compositions and adjoints are allowed.
+By construction (see the proof of Lemma~\ref{lemma:star-colims}), $f$ is represented by some algebraic combination of arrows $f_k$ of the categories $X(i), i\in \obj \mathcal I$, where, as before, ``algebraic'' means that only finite linear combinations, compositions and adjoints are allowed.
 Call this combination $C(f_1,\ldots, f_n)$.
 Then the following holds, where $\tilde C$ indicates the obvious corresponding algebraic combination of the norms.

-The first inequality is due to the triangle inequality and sub-mult\-iplic\-at\-iv\-ity of the norm and to the isometry of the involution in~$A$.
+The first inequality is due to the triangle inequality and sub-mult\-iplic\-at\-iv\-ity of the norm and to the isometricity of the involution in~$A$.
 The second one holds because each $*$-functor $\smash{X(i)\to \colim VX\stackrel{\rho}{\to} A}$ starts and ends at $\Cstar$-categories and is therefore automatically norm-reducing.
 In particular, the bound $c(f)< \infty$ does not depend on the representation~$\rho$.
-Hence $\colim VX$ satisfies condition~\eqref{norm_condition}.
+Hence $\colim VX$ satisfies condition~\eqref{norm_condition}, and we are done. \end{proof}